Cycling - Importance of bike set-up

 When a cyclist presents with an overuse injury, the clinician needs to gain an understanding of the following areas to determine the underlying cause:

-It is imperative that the athlete's bike is correctly adjusted to suit their specific anatomical alignment, in order to achieve bike-body harmony.
-Static measurements are useful:
+The athlete's bike must be correctly adjusted to suit their specific anatomical alignment to achieve bike-body harmony.
+Static measurements are helpful:

-For each injury, the therapist should be aware of the relevant flexibility and muscle balances in order to establish technique faults contributing to injury (for instance, the cyclist may be medially deviating with the left knee or the pelvis may be dropping to the right when the right foot reaches 6 o'clock).
+For each injury, the therapist should know the relevant flexibility and muscle balances to establish technique faults contributing to injury.
+For instance, the cyclist may medially deviate with the left knee, or the pelvis may drop to the right when the right foot reaches 6 o'clock.

-Correct bike set-up is crucial both to maximise performance and to avoid injuries.
+Correct bike set-up is crucial to maximise performance and avoid injuries.
 But very few recreational cyclists are aware of this.
-If you venture on to the roads on a Sunday morning, you will see droves of cyclists with their seats set too high or their knees grossly deviating left and right.
+If you venture onto the roads on a Sunday morning, you will see droves of cyclists with their seats set too high or their knees grossly deviating left and right.
 Two small pieces of equipment can significantly assist bike set-up.
-The whole shoe-length leg raises compensate for leg-length discrepancies, and forefoot varus wedges placed between the cleat and shoe correct knee alignment by allowing the foot to operate in its normal position.
+The whole shoe-length leg raises to compensate for leg-length discrepancies, and forefoot varus wedges placed between the cleat and shoe correct knee alignment by allowing the foot to operate in its normal position.
 Specific cycling orthotics are commonly used.
 The following table sets out the key positions that the clinician should ensure their client is achieving in their bike's set-up.

 * The cleat is a plastic piece screwed into the bottom of the shoe to enable the rider to clip into the pedal.

-The cyclist also needs to be made aware that they should adjust their bike set-up to suit variables such as the length of race or competitive goal in order to achieve the best balance of efficiency and comfort.
-In endurance races, the rider will usually opt for a less aerodynamic position to improve comfort, whereas for a short time trial, the tightest possible aerodynamic position and lowest trunk position will deliver maximum speed advantage.
+The cyclist also needs to be made aware that they should adjust their bike setup to suit variables such as the length of the race or competitive goal to achieve the best balance of efficiency and comfort.
+In endurance races, the rider usually opts for a less aerodynamic position to improve comfort, whereas, for a short trial, the tightest possible aerodynamic position and lowest trunk position will deliver maximum speed advantage.

 Chronic injury risks

-When pedaling, the largest force produced acts through the knee up to 5,000 times an hour, so it is no wonder that the slightest incorrect distribution in load can end up in a serious knee injury.
+When pedalling, the most significant force produced acts through the knee up to 5,000 times an hour, so it is no wonder that the slightest incorrect distribution in load can result in a severe knee injury.
 The following table summarises the main injury risks.